 Partner with Your Local VA Loan Bank!

 As one of Northern Virginia’s few remaining community banks, TFB is proud to serve military homebuyers in and around Prince William and Fauquier Counties.
 We offer friendly service, local decision-making, flexible terms, and competitive rates.
 Our VA loan lenders are also knowledgeable about and experienced with the local real estate market today.
-Call our mortgage lenders today, visit your nearest TFB branch, or start an online application.
+Contact our mortgage lenders today, visit your nearest TFB branch, or start an online application.
 You can count on your local VA lender to be with you throughout the mortgage application process.